MACD histogram

 The MACD technical indicator belongs to the class of technical analysis indicators, that is, it is an oscillator and is used to calculate the trend.
 The MACD histogram is constructed using exponential moving averages (EMA): fast (up to 12) and slow (up to 29).
 It is depicted on a graph in the form of columns.

-The formation of depressions in the histogram indicates a continuation of the previous signal.
-The MACD intersection of the zero line is comparable to the intersection of moving averages.
-If the intersection occurs from top to bottom, then this is a signal to sell.
-If the intersection occurs from bottom to top, then you need to make a purchase.
+The formation of troughs in the histogram indicates a continuation of the previous signal.
+MACD crossing the zero line is comparable to the crossing of moving averages.
+If the crossing occurs from top to bottom, it is a sell signal.
+If the crossing occurs from bottom to top, it is a buy signal.

-Even a beginner in Forex will understand at first glance how to correctly use this tool when searching for successful entry points, especially since the MACD indicator is included in the set of almost every trader’s terminal .
+Even a Forex novice will immediately understand how to use this tool correctly when searching for successful entry points, especially since the MACD indicator is included in almost every trader's terminal .

 Joomla templates by a4joomla